KULeuvenNeuromechanics/NeuromechanicsToolkit/README.md

 # NeuromechanicsToolkit

+In this repository you will find a broad range of function used at the Computational Neuromechanics research group at the KU Leuven.

-In each folder you will find a README.md folder in with a discription of the files in the respective folder.
+Function are devided in broad categories in the main folder after which they will be further divided in consequent folders.
+In each folder you will find a README.md file with a discription of the files in the respective folder.

-Function added to the repository will need to have a clear discription.
-The discription of the function will need to comply with the next template:
+This repository is build to organicly grow as people contribute over time.
+If you contribute to the repository, please follow the function template (FunctionTemplate.m) when adding new function to the repository.